legaltechsal/appsupportprocess/README.md

     <img src="./images/incidenprioritymatrix.png" width=800 />
 </a>

-*For all P1 and P2 issues, CL should contact SAL team ASAP.
+*For all P1 and P2 issues, CL should contact SAL team immediately over group chat.
+P3 and P4 will be recorded in SAL's Open Project.

 ## Service Level Matrix